CHINA / DIPLOMACY

 My experience on the Chinese-made aircraft was very smooth, and with collaboration, maybe some parts of the aircraft could also be made in Indonesia.
 The collaboration could also extend to maintenance and repair operations in Indonesia, further enhancing our partnership.

-GT: There have been some claims made by certain Western countries about an "overcapacity" issue with Chinese EVs, and they have decided to impose additional tariffs on the Chinese EVs.
-How do you respond to that?
+GT: There have been some claims made by certain Western countries about an "overcapacity" issue with Chinese EVs, meaning they have decided to impose additional tariffs on the Chinese EVs.
+How do you respond to this development?

 Uno: I have tried Chinese-made EVs, and they have very good quality.
 Right now, the EV prices in Indonesia are quite high, but some Chinese manufacturers have already started distributing EVs here, which may help to reduce the prices.